 DoorDash shares surge on revenue beat, stand out among pandemic darlings

-Feb 17 (Reuters) - Shares of DoorDash Inc DASH.N surged 26% in premarket trade on Thursday after the food-delivery company beat estimates for quarterly revenue, a rare bright spot among stay-at-home darlings that have seen their stocks languish post results.
+Feb 17 (Reuters) - Shares of DoorDash Inc DASH.N surged 16.5% on Thursday after the food-delivery company beat estimates for quarterly revenue, a rare bright spot among stay-at-home darlings that have seen their stocks languish post results.

-The company's 34% revenue rise, although slower than the blistering pace recorded a year earlier, still indicated that people continued to prefer ordering meals online and eased some pressure on its shares, which closed near a record low on Wednesday.
+The company's 34% revenue rise, although slower than the blistering pace recorded a year earlier, indicated that people still preferred getting their meals and other items such as groceries delivered to their doorstep.

-If the stock holds its premarket gains, it would be DoorDash's best day in nine months.
-Europe's Deliveroo Plc ROO.L and Delivery Hero DHER.DE also rose 1% and 2%, respectively.
+If the stock holds its gains, it would be DoorDash's best day in nine months and a bounce back from a record low close a day earlier.

+"This steady growth shows a heightened consumer interest and demand for delivery in non-restaurant categories, with DoorDash well positioned to take advantage of it," Needham analysts said.

-Other pandemic winners, including gaming company Roblox RBLX.N and e-commerce firm Shopify Inc SHOP.N, have taken a hit this week as their forecasts have been weighed down by more people returning to pre-pandemic routines.
+Shares of other pandemic winners, including gaming company Roblox RBLX.N and e-commerce firm Shopify Inc SHOP.N, have comer under pressure this week on disappointing forecasts, triggered by more people returning to their pre-pandemic routines.

-Video game companies Activision Blizzard Inc ATVI.O and Electronic Arts Inc EA.O have also issued disappointing forecasts this earnings season, while exercise bike maker Peloton Interactive Inc PTON.O and streaming company Netflix NFLX.O saw their shares slump after results.
+Video game companies Activision Blizzard Inc ATVI.O and Electronic Arts Inc EA.O have also issued dour outlooks this earnings season, while exercise bike maker Peloton Interactive Inc PTON.O and streaming company Netflix NFLX.O saw their shares slump after results.

 A gauge of European stay-at-home stocks by index provider Solactive .SOLSTAYE has reversed nearly all its gains made since COVID-19 was declared a pandemic in 2020 and is down around 30% from its peak.

-Still, DoorDash, like its European peers Deliveroo, Delivery Hero and Grubhub-owner Just Eat Takeaway.com TKWY.AS, has seen the popularity of its food-delivery platform stick even as restaurants reopen.
+Still, DoorDash - like Uber Eats UBER.N and its European peers Deliveroo ROO.L, Delivery Hero DHER.DEand Grubhub-owner Just Eat Takeaway.com TKWY.AS- has seen the popularity of its food-delivery platform stick even as restaurants reopen.

 "The food delivery business is here to stay ... (but) the ones that will actually stand out are the ones that can offer the best prices for these deliveries," Swissquote senior analyst Ipek Ozkardeskaya said.

-However, food-delivery companies' focus on chasing revenue growth through aggressive expansion is coming at a major cost as they struggle to turn a profit.
+However, food-delivery companies' focus on chasing revenue growth through aggressive expansion is squeezing their margins.

 DoorDash reported a wider-than-expected loss, prompting some analysts to cut their price targets.